npsark/rshell/hw4REDO.md

 26
 32
 ```
 The above code will output the number 26 three times.
 Once in hexadecimal, once in decimal, and once in octal.
 This is a really simple function that might not be screaming usefullness, but does come in handy every now and then.
+For example, when dealing with bitwise shifting, it can be helpful to display the integer that is being shifted in octal or hexadecimal.
+Another common use is file permission manipulation.
+File permisions are represented by integers but they are much more readable in octal rather than decimal.

 ###setw()
 `setw()` is a really usefull fuction when dealing with columns of output.
 In terms of a spreadsheet, `setw()` essentially sets the width of a cell.
 Here's an example.